Fisch37/mcconnect/README.md

 ### processWatcher
 Currently, this function will print out any data it gets from a `asyncssh.SSHClientProcess` such as the one provided by the `start` function.
 The process needs to be provided as an argument.
+## stop
+Stops the server.
+Raises ConnectionError if no process exists and CommandError if the process is already closed.
+## shutdown
+Shuts down the host.
+Opposite of Connection.start